akashsonowal/optimal-portfolio-construction/README.md

 ## Objective:

-Building Markowitz Portfolio and Determining Overpriced and Underpriced Stocks NSE top 100 companies’ five years’ daily stock closing price data was collected.
+To determine Overpriced and Underpriced Stocks in NSE top 100 companies and constructing a optimal Markowitz portfolio.

 ## Approach:

-- Time series characteristics were analyzed.
-Returns were estimated, and distribution was fitted by test statistics.
+- Time series characteristics of both stock price and its returns were analyzed.
+- Security Market Line was plotted for all NSE 100 stocks with risk free rate (&alpha;) and classified the overpriced and underpriced stocks.
 - Markowitz portfolio was built by taking top 15 companies with high sharpe ratio, and efficient frontier was plotted.
-- Security Market Line was plotted for all 100 stocks and classified the overpriced and underpriced stocks.

 ## Result: